dcasGitHub/NadesicoTool/README.md

 NadesicoTool is a command-line tool made in Java for the purpose of ROM hacking.
 It is used to patch code and generate font data for Kidou Senkan Nadesico: Nadesico the Mission (機動戦艦ナデシコ).

+It was created for research on the games data, it is fairly early in its stage of research.

 Usage
 -
 Store the files you will be working with on the root of the project folder.